danielaparker/jsoncons/doc/md/Pages/jsoncons.md

 ```c++
     typedef basic_json<char,std::allocator<char>> json
 ```
-The `jsoncons` library will always rebind the given allocator from the template parameter to internal data structures.
+The `jsoncons` library will always rebind the supplied allocator from the template parameter to internal data structures.

 The library includes an instantiation for wide characters as well,
 ```c++